koenrane/KR-new-site/content/Gradient routing demo.md

 Over the past few months, I helped develop [Gradient Routing](/gradient-routing), a non loss-based method to shape the internals of neural networks.
 After my team developed it, I realized that I could use the method to do something that I have long wanted to do: make an autoencoder with an extremely interpretable latent space.

 I created an MNIST autoencoder with a 10-dimensional latent space, with each dimension of the latent space corresponding to a different digit.
-Before I get into how I did it, feel free to play around with my demo [here](https://jacobgw.com/gradient-routed-vae/) - it loads the model into the browser.
+Before I get into how I did it, feel free to play around with my [demo](https://jacobgw.com/gradient-routed-vae/) - it loads the model into the browser.

 <iframe height="1360" width="500" src="https://jacobgw.com/gradient-routed-vae/" title="Demo"></iframe>